 Once you have configured a backup policy, set it as a system backup policy (for configuration backups) or data backup policy (for connections backups):

 To configure a system backup policy, see Creating configuration backups.

 To configure a data backup policy, see Creating data backups.

-Backup deletes all other data from the target directory.
+NOTE: Backup deletes all other data from the target directory.
 Restoring a backup deletes all other data from SPS.
-For details on restoring configuration and data from backup, see Restoring SPS configuration and data.
+For details on restoring configuration and data from backup, see Restoring One Identity Safeguard for Privileged Sessions (SPS) configuration and data.